 I think these “wheelchair accessible” bathrooms need to be tested by the able-bodied contractors and builders who create them.
 Tested while they are in a wheelchair, and then, walking on their knees.
 Tested while they are hung over, or sick with the flu, to really understand our predicament, and how our various states of health can affect our access to their less than brilliant designs.

 Also, their testing should take place only AFTER they drank a full bottle of water, AND, taken a dose of powerful laxative AND forced to wait past the point of no return waiting for the ONLY accessible stall available on a busy day.

-Some of the obvious things they might discover might be:
+Here’s a brief list of some of the obvious things they might discover:

 - Are all the door handles the right height?

 - Can you get into the accessible stall, with a wheelchair, park it, AND close the stall door?

 - With that wheelchair in the stall, is there room for an attendant?

 - Are the sinks at the right height for knee clearance?